Conchas (Mexican Pan Dulce)

 If you’ve been lucky enough to try Mexican pan dulce before, then you’re familiar with the magic that is concha.
 I spent over a year in Mexico, and this was the #1 recipe I begged my host family to teach me.

-This super soft and pillowy Mexican sweet bread is as addictive as any donut but swaps the powdered coating or vanilla glaze for a swoon-worthy crackled seashell topping.
+This Mexican sweet bread is as addictive as any donut but swaps the powdered coating or vanilla glaze for a swoon-worthy crackled seashell topping.
 My homemade recipe yields a batch of vanilla and chocolate conchas, but you can have fun customizing the flavors and colors to suit your taste.

 What are conchas?